-We have a 'whole school approach' to special educational needs and our staff are committed to identifying and providing for the needs of all the children in the school.
 We are passionate about the early identification of children's special educational needs; provision mapping is used to ensure additional interventions are implemented for pupils of all abilities.
+We listen to and work in partnership with families and seek support from partner agencies when it is needed.
 All children are included in everything we do at their own level.
-Throughout their time at Nanpean Primary School children may receive varying levels of support according to their changing needs and circumstances.
+Throughout their time at Nanpean Primary School, children may receive varying levels of support according to their changing needs and circumstances.
 'Pupils who receive additional help for their learning needs often make faster progress than those with similar starting points because of the skilful support of teachers and teaching assistants' Ofsted, May 2016.

 The information in this report is a guide to the 'typical' levels of provision we offer.